Menu:

 Southern West Country Class 4-6-2 Pacific Number 21C123 "Blackmore Vale"

-The more popular of the lines light Bullied pacifics, Blackmore Vale is running most days with the heavy Pulman Services.
+The more popular of the railway's light Bulleid pacifics, Blackmore Vale is running most days with the heavy Pulman Services.
 Seen here pulling out of Platform 3 at Bank Cliff for Green Bridge.
 (Hornby)

 Continental 0-4-0 Shunter Number 254